Austin J. Firestone Sr. was born on Sept. 3, 1865 in Somerset County, PA, the son of Lewis and Sarah Ann (Rose) Firestone.

 Sadly, Mollie passed away on or about May 2, 1931, at the age of 59.
 The funeral was held at their home near Murphy Siding.
 She was laid to rest in Mt.
 Olive Cemetery in Bullskin Township, north of Connellsville, with Rev. J.J.
 Thompson presiding.
 Her obituary in the Daily Courier originally said that her husband had died two months earlier, but the newspaper later retracted the statement saying he was still living.

 Austin outlived his wife by a decade.
+He was burdened with heart disease and hypertension.
 He died at age 75 on Jan.
-14, 1941, in Frick Memorial Hospital.
+14, 1941, in Frick Memorial Hospital in Mount Pleasant, Westmoreland County.
 He joined his wife in repose at Mount Olive Cemetery.
 At the time of his death, the Daily Courier noted that he was survived by 23 grandchildren.
 Later that year, the nation was plunged into World War II.

 ~ Daughter Grace (Firestone) Echard ~